johnsengendo/DigitalTwins_part2/README.md

 - **Automated Testing:** Option to enable autotest mode for automated topology testing.
 - **Integration with Mininet:** Utilizes Mininet and ComNetsEmu for network simulation and container management.

-## Digital Twin Network simulation
+## Digital Twin Network simulation.

 The [Digital_Twin](https://github.com/johnsengendo/DigitalTwins_part2/blob/main/Digital_Twin/digital_twin.py) emulates a "digital twin" network that mirrors the traffic patterns observed in a physical twin.